Pinnacle West Capital Corporation (PNW): History, Ownership, Mission, How It Works & Makes Money

 Vision statement

-Pinnacle West Capital Corporation strives to be:
+Pinnacle West Capital Corporation slogan/tagline

-• Powering Arizona's future
+• Powering Arizona's future.

 Pinnacle West Capital Corporation (PNW) How It Works